Goal

 Revisiting Particle Behavior

-Now that we have both parts of the cycle it we can see that there is a push and pull of the particle so while the wave moves forward through the medium the particle instead oscillates back and forth.
+Now that we have both parts of the cycle we can see that there is a push and pull of the particles.
+Thus while the wave moves forward through the medium the particle instead oscillates back and forth.

 Additional Simulations